katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 ### NEON Samples All 20 Eco-Regions

-Explore the NEON Field Site map taking note of the locations of
+Explore the NEON Field Site map taking note of the locations of:

 1. Aquatic & terrestrial field sites.
 2. Core & relocatable field sites.